strangetom/ingredient-parser/docs/source/guide/index.rst

 Evaluate
 ~~~~~~~~

-The remaining 25% of the training data is used to evaluate the performane of the model on data the model has not encountered before.
+The remaining 25% of the training data is used to evaluate the performance of the model on data the model has not encountered before.

 See :doc:`Training the model <training>` for more information.